-- They need it for their career pathway - They have an interest in practical Mathematics - They wish to extend their knowledge of Mathematics - It is a prerequisite/preferred subject for tertiary courses - Satisfactory completion of General Mathematics Units 1 and 2 leads to Further Mathematics Units 3 and 4 in Year 12.
-It is a prerequisite for some tertiary courses.
+- They need it for their career pathway - They have an interest in practical Mathematics - They wish to extend their knowledge of Mathematics - It is a pre-requisite/preferred subject for tertiary courses

+Satisfactory completion of General Mathematics Units 1 and 2 leads to General Mathematics Units 3 and 4.
+It is a pre-requisite for some tertiary courses.